eye-division/clarebassett/_prints/gallery7.md

   me to produce a fine textured, very tonal mark, unique to this process.<br>I print off editions of 20 and then hand-colour each print individually, as you might tint a photograph.

+  A screenprint Is created by pushing printing ink through a fine mesh where areas have been blocked by a resin, preventing the ink from marking the paper, except where you want the image.
+I draw my picture onto a grainy acetate, which is then placed on an exposure unit which fastened the drawn image to the meshed screen.
+The texture on the acetate is carried through to the printed piece.
 _gallery_date: 2016-05-01 00:00:00
 permalink: /prints/creating-a-print/
 main_image_path: /studio3.JPG